 Commercial zones need customer traffic — place near residential and transit.
 High-density commercial creates foot traffic.
 Tourism specialization attracts visitors.
 Not Enough Customers/Goods warnings mean supply chain problems — check industrial connections.

-Best with: Transit access, pedestrian paths, tourism buildings Stat focus: Pedestrian access > Transit stops > Parking capacity
+Best with: Transit access, pedestrian paths, tourism buildings — see our builds guide for full setup.
+Stat focus: Pedestrian access > Transit stops > Parking capacity

 Residential Suburb (A-Tier)